Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Common/README.md

 ### Create a credential with a callback

-Alternatively, for short-lived clients, you can create a `CommunicationTokenCredential` with a callback to renew tokens if expired.
+Alternatively, for long-lived clients, you can create a `CommunicationTokenCredential` with a callback to renew tokens if expired.
 Here we pass two imagined functions that make network requests to retrieve token strings for user Bob.
 If callbacks are passed, upon requests (sending a chat message), `CommunicationTokenCredential` ensures that a valid token is acquired prior to executing the request.